 After the birth of my first son, I returned to school to realize my dream of combining my creative and scientific interests once and for all – Landscape Design!
 While in school I was selected to work as an intern for the internationally recognized Elisabeth C. Miller Botanical Garden.
 While there, I learned about the care of rare and unusual plants in a carefully curated setting.
 It proved to be the perfect catalyst for my landscape design career.

 I’m particularly interested in creating thoughtful outdoor spaces that reflect the homeowner’s lifestyle and interests – all while maintaining a healthy, ecologically-minded environment.
 It’s my goal with every design to create a space that finds that intersection between timeless and contemporary, modern and organic – the sweet spot.

 I maintain memberships in the Association of Professional Landscape Designers, the Northwest Horticultural Society and am recognized as a Certified Professional Horticulturalist through the Washington State Nursery and Landscape Association.

-I’ve enjoyed writing for Houzz as a bi-monthly contributor, Fine Gardening Magazine and the Northwest Horticultural Society’s quarterly publication – Garden Notes.
-My client’s gardens have appeared in The Seattle Times Sunday Pacific NW Magazine and 1889 Magazine.
-I was also lucky enough to design a series of container displays for Great Plant Picks at the Northwest Flower and Garden Show.
+I’ve enjoyed writing for Fine Gardening Magazine, the Northwest Horticultural Society’s quarterly publication – Garden Notes and Houzz as a bi-monthly contributor.
+My client’s gardens have appeared in Fine Gardening Magazine, Garden Gate Magazine, The Seattle Times Sunday Pacific NW Magazine and 1889 Magazine.